HVAC Contractor | Furnace Repair | Heater Repair | AC Repair Near Me

 Age

-As the AC unit ages, its components wear out from use.
+As the Air Conditioning unit ages, its components wear out from use.
 This wear reduces the unit’s efficiency, beauty, and functionality over time.
 If your unit has reached this point in its lifespan, you definitely need to change it.

 The average lifespan of an air conditioning unit is 15-20 years.
 This variation is based on the number of hours that it has been used, as well as its overall quality and condition.
 However, there are many factors that affect the lifespan of an AC unit and even slight changes in one or more of these can have a significant impact on how long your AC will last.

-If you’re unsure about when your current AC was installed (or if you’ve had multiple units), ask your service technician for details about its installation so that you can plan accordingly for repair or replacement costs.
+If you’re unsure about when your current Air Conditioning Unit was installed (or if you’ve had multiple units), ask your service technician for details about its installation so that you can plan accordingly for repair or replacement costs.

 Energy Efficiency